ExcelliumSA/OAuth2OIDC-Study/OAauth2_OIDC_Security_Validations.md

 ### Client

 - CLT00: Ensure that local address `http[s]?://localhost:[0-9]{1,5}` is not in allowed callback url
-- CLT01: For SPA, ensure that it use the *Authorization Code Flow with PKCE* instead of the *Implicit flow*
+- CLT01: For SPA, ensure that it use the *Authorization Code Flow with PKCE* instead of the *Implicit flow* or the basic *Authorization Code Flow*
 - CLT02: For SPA, if *Implicit flow* is used, ensure the url is rewritten to prevent the access token to be leaked in any access log or local history
 - CLT03: For SPA, ensure A strict *Content-Security-Policy* is in place to mitigate or made harder exploitation of any kind of XSS vulnerability
 - CLT04: For SPA, ensure that the app use a dedicated libraries/sdk for all OAuth/OIDC operations and not a custom implementation